 ▪ Cacao powder and cinnamon

-▪ Coconut oil
+▪ Coconut oil and coconut milk

 ▪ Dried fruit: figs, dates, apricots (unsulphured – they’re always brown not orange)